SNAP Eligibility Calculator – District of Columbia (D.C.)

 Do Social Security and SSI count as income for SNAP in D.C.?

-Can elderly or disabled residents in D.C. receive higher SNAP benefits due to deductions?
+Can elderly or disabled D.C. residents receive higher SNAP benefits due to deductions?

 Can college students in D.C. qualify for SNAP benefits?

-Does gig work like Uber or DoorDash count for SNAP income in D.C.?
+Does gig work like Uber or DoorDash count as income for SNAP in D.C.?

 Does D.C. have an asset limit for SNAP eligibility?

-Do medical bills count as SNAP deductions in the District of Columbia (D.C.)?
+Do medical bills count as SNAP deductions in D.C.?

-Can I qualify as my own household in D.C. if I live with other people but buy my own food?
+Can I qualify as my own SNAP household in D.C. if I live with others but buy my own food?

-Where do I apply after using the D.C.
-SNAP Eligibility Calculator?
+Where do I apply for SNAP after using the D.C. eligibility calculator?